Run multiple crewbit personas simultaneously

 sudo systemctl enable --now crewbit-dev-junior

-sudo systemctl enable --now crewbit-qa-agent
+sudo systemctl enable --now crewbit-qa-botCheck logs with:

-journalctl -fu crewbit-dev-junior
+journalctl -u crewbit-dev-junior -flaunchd (macOS)

 <?xml version="1.0" encoding="UTF-8"?>